creativetimofficial/black-dashboard-django/README.md

 ## Reporting Issues

-We use GitHub Issues as the official bug tracker for the **Black Dashboard PRO Django**.
+We use GitHub Issues as the official bug tracker for the **Black Dashboard Django**.
 Here are some advices for our users that want to report an issue:

-1. Make sure that you are using the latest version of the **Black Dashboard PRO Django**.
+1. Make sure that you are using the latest version of the **Black Dashboard Django**.
 Check the CHANGELOG from your dashboard on our [website](https://www.creative-tim.com/).
 2. Providing us reproducible steps for the issue will shorten the time it takes for it to be fixed.
 3. Some issues may be browser-specific, so specifying in what browser you encountered the issue might help.